 Supporters claim the amendment is aimed at lowering tuition.
 In reality, the provision is intended to suppress the vote.
 By stripping away hundreds of millions of dollars in funding from schools that provide proof of residency to out-of-state students, schools will have little choice but to stop providing this documentation.
 The result?
 Students will have a harder time voting – even though they have every legal right to vote in their college communities.

-This is no accident, it’s a political tactic.
 This amendment has passed the Ohio House and is now in the Senate.

 In the aftermath of the 2012 presidential election, the ACLU of Ohio received numerous reports of voter and poll worker confusion on Election Day.
 Common complaints included confusion over voter ID requirements and polling locations, and an overreliance on provisional ballots.